 National Park Service, Florida.

-Big Cypress is located along the Tamiami Trail East and I-75 in southern Florida.
-The preserve can be accessed by driving from Miami and Naples.
-The preserves two visitor centers are located along Tamiami Trail East.
+Big Cypress National Preserve is located along Tamiami Trail East (US 41) and I-75 in southern Florida.
+The preserve can be accessed by driving from the cities of Miami and Naples.
+The preserve's two visitor centers are located along Tamiami Trail East.